Quickstart: Use Visual Studio Code to connect and query

 Applies to: Azure SQL Database Azure SQL Managed Instance

 Visual Studio Code is a graphical code editor for Linux, macOS, and Windows.
-It supports extensions, including the mssql extension for querying a SQL Server instance, Azure SQL Database, an Azure SQL Managed Instance, and a database in Azure Synapse Analytics.
-In this quickstart, you'll use Visual Studio Code to connect to Azure SQL Database or Azure SQL Managed Instance and then run Transact-SQL statements to query, insert, update, and delete data.
+It supports extensions, including the mssql extension for querying SQL Server, Azure SQL Database, Azure SQL Managed Instance, and a database in Azure Synapse Analytics.
+In this quickstart, you use Visual Studio Code to connect to Azure SQL Database or Azure SQL Managed Instance and then run Transact-SQL statements to query, insert, update, and delete data.

 Prerequisites